3D modeling

-In 3D computer graphics, 3D modeling is the process of developing a mathematical coordinate-based representation of any surface of an object (inanimate or living) in three dimensions via specialized software by manipulating edges, vertices, and polygons in a simulated 3D space.
+In 3D computer graphics, 3D modeling is the process of developing a mathematical coordinate-based representation of a surface of an object (inanimate or living) in three dimensions via specialized software by manipulating edges, vertices, and polygons in a simulated 3D space.

 Three-dimensional (3D) models represent a physical body using a collection of points in 3D space, connected by various geometric entities such as triangles, lines, curved surfaces, etc. Being a collection of data (points and other information), 3D models can be created manually, algorithmically (procedural modeling), or by scanning.
 Their surfaces may be further defined with texture mapping.

 Outline

-The product is called a 3D model.
-Someone who works with 3D models may be referred to as a 3D artist or a 3D modeler.
+The product is called a 3D model, while someone who works with 3D models may be referred to as a 3D artist or a 3D modeler.

-A 3D Model can also be displayed as a two-dimensional image through a process called 3D rendering or used in a computer simulation of physical phenomena.
+A 3D model can also be displayed as a two-dimensional image through a process called 3D rendering or used in a computer simulation of physical phenomena.

-3D Models may be created automatically or manually.
+3D models may be created automatically or manually.
 The manual modeling process of preparing geometric data for 3D computer graphics is similar to plastic arts such as sculpting.
 The 3D model can be physically created using 3D printing devices that form 2D layers of the model with three-dimensional material, one layer at a time.
 Without a 3D model, a 3D print is not possible.

 3D modeling software is a class of 3D computer graphics software used to produce 3D models.
-Individual programs of this class, such as SketchUp, are called modeling applications.
+Individual programs of this class are called modeling applications.